2023 Hearts and Minds Lab

 Meghan Mollons

-Meghan is in her second year of the MA School Psychology program.
-Her research interests are supporting Indigenous mental health, and family and community wellbeing.
-Her Master’s research focus is on Indigenous caregiver relationships with school psychologists, with specific attention to the barriers and facilitators of caregiver engagement.
-In her free time she likes taking hikes with her dog or cozying up with a good book.
+Meghan is in her third year of the MA School Psychology program.
+Her research interests include supporting Indigenous mental health, and family and community wellbeing.
+Her Master’s research is on Indigenous family experiences with school psychologists, with specific attention on barriers and facilitators, with the aim to improve service access for Indigenous families.

 Chhavvy Narendra